maniospas/Blombly/docs/basics/builtins.md

 One way of handling errors -aside from the catch statement that will be covered below- is the `as` keyword.
 This performs an assignment without breaking normal code writting on encountering an error value, but by returning a true/false value depending on whether an error was found.
-For example, below is a simple one-liner that retries reading from the console until a number if provided.
+Below is a simple one-liner that retries reading from the console until a number if provided.
 It also use function-based typecasting (where `@str|@func` is equivalent to `@func(@str)`) to chain function calls.